Simulating photon counting from dynamic quantum emitters by exploiting zero-photon measurements: Results: Multi-mode scenario

-Consider again a two-level emitter driven by a square pulse, but now with $\Theta=\pi$ so that the emission converges to an ideal single photon in the limit $\tau\rightarrow 0$.
-To demonstrate the ZPG method for multi-mode simulations, I compute the total variation distance (TVD) averaged over 10 Haar random $4\times 4$ unitary matrices for the simulated probability distribution relative to the exact distribution computed using Perceval \cite{heurtel2023perceval} (see code availability).
-Figure~\ref{figmapping}c shows that the TVD approaches 0 as the pulse width decreases, verifying that the ZPG method captures all correlations due to quantum interference.
+Consider again the case of a two-level emitter driven by a square excitation pulse, but now with integrated area $\Theta=\pi$ so that its emission converges to an ideal single photon as the excitation pulse width tends to zero $\tau\rightarrow 0$.
+To demonstrate the ZPG method for multi-mode simulations (see Fig.~\ref{figmapping}b), I evaluate zero-photon probabilities of $M$ such emitters and use a multi-dimensional FFT to reconstruct the photon detection statistics following Eq.~(\ref{ZPG}).
+For various pulse widths $\tau$ and unitary transformations $\hat{U}$, I compute the total variation distance (TVD) of the simulated probability distribution relative to the exact distribution computed using Perceval \cite{heurtel2023perceval} (see code availability).
+Figure~\ref{figmapping}c shows that the TVD averaged over 10 Haar random $4\times 4$ unitary matrices approaches zero as the pulse width decreases, verifying that the method reproduces exact single-photon quantum interference patterns in the limit that the dynamics of each source leads to the emission of ideal single photons.
+Thus, the multi-mode ZPG correctly captures correlations due to quantum optical interference.

-The time to simulate the full distribution for $M$ two-level emitters and $M$ detectors increases exponentially (see~Fig.~\ref{figmapping}d), as expected due to the increasing Hilbert space size and number of outcomes.
-However, the speedup provided by the ZPG method allows to simulate the exact time-integrated quantum dynamics, interference, and full photon-number resolved probability distribution of pulsed emission from up to six emitters in less than 3 hours on a laptop using Python.
-Preliminary work also suggests that optimization using Julia (see code availability) or C++ could decrease simulation time by up to two orders of magnitude.
+The time to simulate the full distribution for $M$ two-level emitters and $M$ detectors increases exponentially (see~Fig.~\ref{figmapping}d), as expected due to the exponentially increasing Hilbert space size and number of outcomes.
+However, the speedup provided by the ZPG method enables, for the first time, the simulation of exact time-integrated quantum dynamics, interference, and full photon-number resolved probability distribution of pulsed emission from up to six emitters in less than three hours on a laptop using Python.
+Preliminary work also suggests that optimization using Julia or C++ could decrease this time by up to two orders of magnitude.